Shidler College of Business

-For admission to the PhD in International Management, the candidate applicant should meet the following criteria.
-The deadline for application is March 1.
+For admission to the PhD in Business Administration, the candidate applicant should meet the following criteria.
+The deadline for application is January 31.
 (Note that admission to the doctoral program is not automatic, and will be determined on a case-by-case basis by a faculty committee.)

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.